UoMResearchIT/r-shiny-course/courseNotes.md

 ## How the workshop materials work

 The material we'll use for this workshop are in the `~/mawdsley` directory.
 This contains the gapminder data we'll be plotting (`gapminder.rds`), the Shiny app we're going to be making (a deployed version of this is at https://mawds.shinyapps.io/worked_example/) (in `worked_example/`) and some example code showing how to produce (static) graphs of the gapminder data (in `codeExample.R`).
-The example code uses the functions in `plottingFunctions.R` to produce the graphs; this is to reduce the time we spend dealing with the inticacies of ggplot2.
+The example code uses the functions in `plottingFunctions.R` to produce the graphs; this is to reduce the time we spend dealing with the intricacies of ggplot2.

 The directory is a git repository.
 Each commit is tagged, and represents the solution to an exercise.
 (Not sure how best to do this part - either the user makes a *new* git repo in another directory and puts their exercise under version control _or_ creates the app within `~/mawdsley` and leaves their app out of version control, and checks out the various steps).
-You can look at the diff for a commit within RStudio, or you can view it on github by clicking the link within the solution, e.g. [git:01_helloworld](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/ffe945ba4943bef378d744e941bea6f46f9970c0).
+You can look at the diff for a commit within R Studio, or you can view it on github by clicking the link within the solution, e.g. [git:01_helloworld](https://github.com/UoMResearchIT/RSE18-shiny-workshop-materials/commit/ffe945ba4943bef378d744e941bea6f46f9970c0).

 Before we start doing things with Shiny, we'll briefly go through the process of creating a static graph in R of the gapminder data.
 The code below shows how to do this: